-- 1 ounce lime juice, freshly squeezed
+- 1 ounce lime juice freshly squeezed

 - 2 ounces champagne

-- ⅛ cup white granulated sugar
+- 2 tablespoons white sugar

 - zest of 1 lime

 - Rub a slice of lime along the rim of the glass to get it wet and dip the rim into the sugar to coat with the lime sugar.